reedes/vim-quotable/README.markdown

-`vim-quotable`
+# `vim-quotable`

-`“Extending Vim to better support ‘typographic’ quote characters.” —Me`
+> “Extending Vim to better support ‘typographic’ quote characters.” —Me

-While Vim is renown for its text editing capabilities, it nevertheless retains a bias towards ASCII that stretches back to its roots.
-This can limit its appeal for those who prefer typographic characters like “curly quotes” over "straight quotes" in the prose or documentation they write.
+While Vim is renown for its text editing capabilities, it nevertheless retains a bias towards ASCII that stretches back to its vi roots on Unix.
+This can limit the appeal of this powerful editor for those who prefer typographic characters like “curly quotes” over "straight quotes" in the prose or documentation they write.

 Features of this plugin:

 * Automatic entry of ‘typographic quotes’ from the 'straight quote' keys
 * Motion support for typographic quote pairs
 * Matchit `%` matching for typographic quote pairs
-* Define alternative typographic quote pairs
+* User can define alternative typographic quote pairs
 * Support for the `tpope/vim-surround` plugin

 ## Requirements